rajko-horvat/RevigoGenerateAnnotations/README.md

 Each directory containing a database also contains link.txt file containing a link to a database.
 For example EBI GOA link.txt file will contain the following: &quot;ftp://ftp.ebi.ac.uk/pub/databases/GO/goa/UNIPROT/goa_uniprot_gcrp.gaf.gz&quot;

-After that adjust the paths to the databases and you are ready to go.
+After that adjust the paths in code to the databases and you are ready to go.

 ## About REVIGO (REduce + VIsualize Gene Ontology) project
 <p>Outcomes of high-throughput biological experiments are typically interpreted by statistical testing